-If you want to earn cash back on every purchase without the hassle of dealing with a complicated rewards structure, a flat-rate, 1.5 percent cash back credit card is a great option.
-Read on to see how the current 1.5 percent offers compare.
+If you want to earn cash back on every purchase without the hassle of dealing with a complicated rewards structure, a flat-rate, 1.5% cash back credit card is a great option.

-Once you narrow down that a flat-rate, 1.5 percent cash back card is the right fit for you, there are a variety of other factors you need to consider.
+Once you decide that a flat-rate, 1.5% cash back card is the right fit for you, there are a variety of other factors you need to consider.
 See what we found when comparing these cards:

 |Introductory bonus||Annual fee||Average yearly earnings ($15,900 spend)|